✅ Real GDS-verifiable PNRs — verify on the airline's own website+91 91155 80911Mon–Sat, 10–6 ISTTrack reservation

 • No paid tickets before the decision

-The night before she submits, Priya checks her own documents the way an officer might.
-The flight PNR — retrieved on the airline’s Manage Booking page, route and dates on screen (here’s exactly how to check a PNR).
-The hotel confirmation number — resolves on the hotel’s site.
-The invitation letter dates against the application form — identical.
-Every spelling of her name across all of it — identical.
-Twenty minutes of checking, and the file that goes in is a file where everything survives a lookup.
+Now read your own documents the way a stranger will.
+The flight PNR, retrieved on the airline’s Manage Booking page with route and dates on screen (here is exactly how to check a PNR).
+The hotel confirmation number, resolving on the hotel’s own site.
+The invitation letter’s dates against the application form — identical.
+Every spelling of your name across all of it — identical.
+Twenty minutes, and what goes in is a file where everything survives a lookup.

-The Priya rule: if any document in your file can’t survive a two-minute check at the source — a PNR that doesn’t resolve, a letter with the wrong dates — fix it before an officer finds it.
+The rule worth keeping: if any document in your file cannot survive a two-minute check at the source — a PNR that does not resolve, a letter with the wrong dates — fix it before someone else finds it.
 Never paper over it with an edited PDF.

 1PNR resolvesairline’s Manage Booking2Hotel confirmsconfirmation number checks out3Letter matches formsdates & addresses identical4Uploadthe file survives any lookup